-The SHS combines a questionnaire with recall periods based on the type of expenditure (1, 3 or 12 months, last payment, four weeks) and a daily expenditure diary that selected households complete for two weeks following the interview.
+The SHS combines a questionnaire with recall periods based on the type of expenditure (1, 3 or 12 months, last payment, four weeks) and an expenditure diary that selected households complete for two weeks following the interview.
 As well, data collection is continuous throughout the year.

 The survey adjusts collection methods and reference periods to accommodate respondents' ability to provide accurate information.
 In general, longer reference periods are used for goods and services that are more expensive or purchased infrequently or irregularly.
 On the contrary, shorter reference periods are used for goods and services that are of less value or purchased frequently or at regular intervals.